paleobiologycitationhelper/ghost-citations/evershed-2016/index.md

 [https://doi.org/10.1111/pala.12238]

 ## Explanation:
-The citation in question appears to be a misattributed version of paper by different authors.
+The citation in question appears to be misattributed, corresponding to a study by different authors in the same year.
 It is often confused with the sulfurization study of McNamara, a common mistake of citation.

 ---